gokceoguzerenler/cis530_sp2021/homework/perspectives/perspectives.md

 img: for_the_sake_of_argument.png
 caption: Identifying supporting and opposing arguments is a great way to annoy your friends.
 img_link: https://xkcd.com/1432/
-title: HW11 - Perspective Detection
+title: HW Option 2 - Perspective Detection
 active_tab: homework
-release_date: 2020-04-15
+release_date: 2021-04-10
-due_date: 2020-04-22T23:59:59EDT
+due_date: 2021-04-21T23:59:59EDT
 submission_link:
-attribution: This assignment was developed by Sihao Chen and Chris Callison-Burch for UPenn's CIS 530 class in Spring 2020 during the Coronavirus pandemic.
+attribution: This assignment was developed by Sihao Chen and Chris Callison-Burch for UPenn's CIS 530 class in Spring 2020 and updated in 2021
 materials:
     -
       name: Skeleton colab notebook (Please import this to colab)